Step-by-Step: Configure DHCP Using Policy-based Assignment

 The following procedures are used to configure computers for the demonstration portion of the test lab:

-DHCP1 is a computer running Windows Server 2012, providing the following services:
+DHCP1 is a computer running Windows Server 2012 or Windows Server 2012 R2, providing the following services:

 A domain controller for the contoso.com Active Directory domain.

 An authoritative DNS server for the contoso.com DNS zone.